Lypeix/fast-api-basics/DEVLOG.md

 - Added first JSON response with a Python dict
 - Added in-memory notes list
 - Added `/notes` endpoint returning the notes list as JSON
-- Added comments explaining the concepts, however my understanding is still scarce.
+- Added comments explaining the concepts, however my understanding is still rather small.
 I am leaving the deeper theory for tomorrow
 - Ran the app using py -m uvicorn main:app --reload

 ## DAY 2 OF PROGRESS (18.07.2026)